wreganpdx/AIGym/README.md

 # AIGym
 Gym stuff

-Most of these files are for seperate applications.
-I'll try and enumerate here what files go together.
+Most of these files are for seperate applications, so here's some idea of how it should be organized.

 ## Bidirectional Search